hindu-comm/weblogs/manasataramgini/2016/02/2016-02-24_the-ghosts-of-tulagiri.md

 Lootika: “you should be aware of that at least for ethno-zoological if not religious reasons as a descendant of a high brāhmaṇa clan.”
-Saying so she pulled out her tablet and showed her sister the verse of śunaḥśepa ājigarti: “sam indra gardabham mṛṇa nuvantam pāpayāmuyā
+Saying so she pulled out her tablet and showed her sister the verse of śunaḥśepa ājigarti: “sam indra gardabham mṛṇa nuvantam pāpayāmuyā \|”
-|”
-Vrishchika: “That legend seems to have been transferred like many other things by the vaiṣṇava-s to the Saṃkarṣaṇa\!”
+Vrishchika: “That legend seems to have been transferred like many other things by the vaiṣṇava-s to the Saṃkarṣaṇa!”
-Lootika: “Good\!
+Lootika: “Good!
 That indeed seems to be the case.”

 Then Vrishchika pulled out an old notebook of Somakhya.
 As she browsed the first few pages she saw his drawings of microliths recovered from a Pravara river site from just before the emergence of the Chalcolithic cultures.
-He had written below it: “the scale was truly industrial\!”
+He had written below it: “the scale was truly industrial!”
 Moving ahead she saw his drawing of an amoebozoan slime-mold, which was growing on the bark of a pomegranate tree.
 Below that was written the
 note: “Give it to L and Va for analysis of organohalogens.”
 Sandwiched